munificent/craftinginterpreters/book/optimization.md

 ^code nan-boxing (2 before, 1 after)

-When NaN boxing is enabled, the actual type of a Value is a flat unsigned 64-bit integer.
-We could use double instead which would make the macros for dealing with Lox numbers a little simpler.
+When NaN boxing is enabled, the actual type of a Value is a flat, unsigned 64-bit integer.
+We could use double instead, which would make the macros for dealing with Lox numbers a little simpler.
 But all of the other macros need to do bitwise operations and uint64_t is a much friendlier type for that.
 Outside of this module, the rest of the VM doesn't really care one way or the other.

 Before we start re-implementing those macros, we close the `#else` branch of the `#ifdef` at the end of the definitions for the old representation.